Tiradentes Palace: The palace

 On 6 December 1921 then president Epitácio Pessoa authorized the construction of a new seat for the Chamber of Deputies via Decree No. 4,381-A; the construction had been requested by the president of the Chamber, Arnolfo Azevedo.
 On 25 December 1921 a project was approved which provided for the construction of the new building.
 The old imperial building was demolished in 1922, giving way to the Tiradentes Palace, a monumental building designed in the eclectic style by Archimedes Memoria and Francisque Couchet; its inauguration took place on 6 May 1926, the same date in which the first Legislative Chamber of the Empire of Brazil was established a hundred years earlier.
 The total cost was around 14 million réis.
 Other Brazilian states helped in its construction by donating money and materials.
 It was named in honor of Tiradentes, who was hanged for conspiring against the Portuguese crown; the conspirators wanted to establish a republic in Minas Gerais in 1789.

-With the establishment of the Estado Novo, in 1937, Getúlio Vargas closed the Congress and the Tiradentes Palace became the headquarters of the Department of Press and Propaganda, which was responsible for censorship during the Vargas regime.
+With the establishment of the Estado Novo in 1937, Getúlio Vargas closed the Congress and the Tiradentes Palace became the headquarters of the Department of Press and Propaganda, which was responsible for censorship during the Vargas regime.
 With the end of the Estado Novo, in 1945, the palace returned to house the Chamber of Deputies until 20 April 1960.

-In 1960, with the move of the federal capital to Brasília during the government of Juscelino Kubitscheck, the city of Rio de Janeiro ceased to be the Federal District, becoming the state of Guanabara and the Tiradentes Palace began to house the Legislative Assembly of the State of Guanabara.
+In 1960, with the move of the federal capital to Brasília during the government of Juscelino Kubitschek, the city of Rio de Janeiro ceased to be the Federal District, becoming the state of Guanabara and the Tiradentes Palace began to house the Legislative Assembly of the State of Guanabara.
 The state of Guanabara existed between 1960 and 1975, when it merged with the state of Rio de Janeiro and the Tiradentes Palace began to house the Legislative Assembly of the State of Rio de Janeiro, a function it holds to this day.

-All presidents of Brazil between 1926 and 1960 took office at the Tiradentes Palace: from Washington Luís (the first one to do so) to Juscelino Kubitscheck.
+All presidents of Brazil between 1926 and 1960 took office at the Tiradentes Palace: from Washington Luís (the first one to do so) to Juscelino Kubitschek.